Home > HVAC > Your Guide to Ductless Mini Split Repair in Summerfield

 The main differences come down to how the system is built, how it cools your space, and how you control it.
 Some systems are split into indoor and outdoor components, while others are housed in a single cabinet.
 Some run at one speed (full blast), while others can precisely adjust their output to save energy.
 And with today’s technology, you can add smart controls to almost any setup for ultimate convenience and efficiency.
 Let’s look at the key options you’ll encounter when exploring residential HVAC solutions.

-Split Systems vs. Packaged Units
+Split Systems vs. Packaged Units: Which Is Better?

 The most common type of central air conditioning you’ll find in homes is the split system.
 Just like the name suggests, its main components are split between two units: an outdoor metal cabinet containing the compressor and condenser, and an indoor unit with the evaporator coil, which is often connected to your furnace or an air handler.
 This setup is popular because it’s efficient and the noisy components stay outside.